w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/00-introduction.md

 **Role of the Data Architect**

-- Designs the *data platform’s structure and flow* to ensure efficiency and scalability.
+- Designs the *data platform's structure and flow* to ensure efficiency and scalability.
 - Defines *data models, standards, and integration strategies* for optimal DSS performance.
 - Bridges business needs with technical capabilities, ensuring the platform supports *strategic decision-making*.